-These bracelets are made of silk thread and braided using kumihimo technique.
-Kumihimo has been practiced over a thousand years in Japan and creates functional as well as decorative braided cords.
+These bracelets are made of silk thread and braided using the kumihimo technique, which has been practiced for over a thousand years in Japan.Kumihimo creates functional as well as decorative braided cords.

 All bracelets are fastened with odamaki, a small ball that symbolizes continuity and good luck.
 The bracelet can also be worn as a choker when stretched.

-- 14" long (can stretch a little bit); fits small to medium wrists
+14" long (can stretch a little bit); fits small to medium wrists

-- Comes in a box
+Comes in a box

-- Excessive friction against bracelets may cause fraying of the thread
+Excessive friction against bracelets may cause fraying

 Made in Kyoto

 Who Makes It